Certified Nursing Aide Job Description and Education Requirements

 Certified nurse aides also assist patients with getting out of bed and walking when needed.
 Basic vital signs, such as respiration rate, temperature and blood pressure, are often taken by a certified nurse aide.
 Certified nurse aides usually develop strong relationships with patients because they see and care for them on a daily basis.

 A certified nursing assistant training program prepares students for a career as a nurse aide.
 Aspiring nursing assistants should have strong communication skills and a genuine desire to help patients.
-Certificate programs can be found in medical facilities, vocational schools and community colleges.
+Training programs can be found in medical facilities, vocational schools and community colleges.
 Once the requirements for certification are met, a certified nursing assistant credential (CNA) is awarded.

-Certificate in Nurse Assisting
+Nurse Assisting Training Programs

-A nurse assisting certificate can be completed in a short amount of time and includes instruction on how to provide basic patient care.
+A nurse assisting training program can be completed in a short amount of time and includes instruction on how to provide basic patient care.
 Courses are generally split into divisions such as medical terminology, geriatric care, nursing aide skills and medication aide.
 A nursing aide skills class includes instruction on nutrition, rehabilitation, vital signs, mental health and personal care for patients.

 Students are also made aware of patients' rights and how to properly respond to medical emergencies.
 Each class may include a laboratory or work experience component that tests a student's ability to perform the tasks required of a certified nurse assistant|.
 These work experiences are usually conducted under the supervision of a health care professional.

 Currently, the Federal Government provides oversight on the certification of nurse aides.
-The requirements include a period of training; however, many nurse assisting certificate programs take this hourly requirement into consideration.
+The requirements include a period of training; however, many nurse assisting training programs take this hourly requirement into consideration.
 Additionally, a graduate of a certificate program in nurse assisting must pass an evaluation that addresses competency in core nurse aide skills and knowledge.

 Related to Nursing Education